 The Anthony Lake papers were divided into the three main periods in government in which he served.
 His time serving as an advisor to National Security Advisor Henry Kissinger, Director of the Policy Planning committee at the State Department, and National Security Advisor under President Clinton.
 Of those three, only his time at State interested me.

-Most of the papers relate to Lake’s three main periods of public service.
-In regards to my own research, the Lake papers were perhaps not as useful as anticipated but nevertheless there were some materials which will have some use.Within the collection are materials relating to Lake’s time at the NSC working with Henry Kissinger.
-Of particles interest is Lake’s letter of resignation to Kissinger and detailing his reasons.
-The letter sheds considerable light on Lake’s objections as well as the break down in relations within the administration.
-Also of interest are legal documents relating to a law suit against Kissinger concerning the wire tapping of Lake’s phone.
-Although not my area of study, the Lake papers would be of some interest to those studying the Nixon administration and the role of Henry Kissinger within it.
+Lake’s collection is small and the papers relating to his days at the State Department were not as useful to my topic as I had hoped.
+Nevertheless, there were some interesting materials to look at it.
+Although my research does not cover his time as an aide to Henry Kissinger, some of the documents in the collection were particularly interesting to a researcher of U.S. foreign policy and the National Security Council.
+Particularly of note within the collection was Lake’s letter of resignation to Kissinger in 1970.
+Lake quit on the issue of U.S. intervention in Cambodia and his letter sheds considerable light on his objections as well as the break down in relations within the administration.
+Also of interest are legal documents relating to a law suit against Kissinger concerning the wiretapping of Lake’s phone.
+Although not my area of study, the Lake papers would be of some interest to those studying the Nixon administration and the role of Henry Kissinger.

 Washington D.C. is a great city, but it is also an expensive city!
 Good hotel rooms can cost upwards of $100 a night at least.
 The advent of Airbnb has proved particularly helpful in the search for affordable accommodation and there is plenty in D.C. shared rooms and places to rent available at competitive prices.
 N.B.
 The District of Columbia has an extra occupancy tax which will increase your accommodation costs.
 However, if you want to stay outside of the city, Virginia and Maryland (with the exception of Montgomery County) do not have the extra fee attached.